Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

-__Note:__ 🚩 The most basic (although not very interesting) method of loading and running this code, is from disk using PowerShell:
+__Note:__ The most basic (although not very interesting) method of loading and running this code, is from disk using PowerShell🚩:

 ```powershell